 This section describes aspects of building Connector/C++ applications that are specific to Linux.
+Generic Linux packages do not contain Connector/C++ static libraries.
 For general application-building information, see Section 5.1, “Building Connector/C++ Applications: General Considerations”.

 Previously, generic Linux packages were built on the EL7

 platform and on that platform GCC is configured to use an older

 exported by the library include standard library types in their

 names, and consequently, are not compatible with the new